telerik/xaml-docs/controls/radautocompletebox/overview.md

 * __Async filtering__: Using the [AsyncFilteringBehavior]({%slug radautocompletebox-features-filteringbehavior%}) makes the filtering of huge amount of items unnoticeable.

+* __Custom highlighting__: You can choose which item of the filtered items to be highlighted depending on some custom logic by setting the control's [HighlightBehavior]({%slug radautocompletebox-features-highlightbehavior%}) property.

 * __Expression Blend support__: All controls from the UI for {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %} suite can be easily customized using Expression Blend.

 * __Keyboard support__: The {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %} RadAutoCompleteBox supports several [keyboard shortcuts]({%slug radautocompletebox-features-keyboard-support%}) for performing the most common tasks.